Go to the Staff section

 Go to the Study here section

 Go to the Research section

-Research is structured into two large research centres: Intelligent Systems Engineering and Dependable Systems Engineering.
+Research is structured into two large research centres: Intelligent Systems Research Centre and Dependable Systems Research Centre.
 Students are attached to these research groups and work alongside experienced researchers as well as with collaborators from across the industry and other academic institutions.